IRACDA Application Details

 1) Research: Reviewers will evaluate the research ability of the applicants, and their potential to develop an independent career.

 2) Teaching/mentoring: Reviewers will evaluate the applicant's experience in, and desire to acquire teaching and mentoring skills and their drive to embark on a career in academia.
+All applicants should detail why they are applying to the IRACDA program.

 3) Mentoring environment: Reviewers will evaluate the UCSC sponsor's mentoring plan and preparedness to receive mentoring training.